eonist/GitSync/README.md

 2. ~~Pull2RefreshList with FastList support (Support for 1000's of list items)~~
 3. ~~Design DarkMode~~
 4. ~~PrefsView and RepoItemView w/ centre aligned InputFields~~
-5. Make a 15sec app demo to add to the readme.md
+5. ~~Make a 15sec app demo to add to the readme.md~~

 **Stage 2 (Dec)**
-1. CommitItemView
+1. ~~CommitItemView~~
-2. TreeList in RepoView
+2. Connect the GitSync algorithm to the app
 3. Animate dark->light mode (if applicable)
 4. Fine tune UI (sounds,font,animations,app.icon)
-5. Connect the GitSync algorithm to the app
+5. TreeList in RepoView

 **Stage 3 (Dec)**
 1. Support more git features if it makes sense